dirkroorda/laf-fabric/docs/texts/EMDROS2LAF-reference.rst

 This is what the program generates:

 The main output are annotation files plus a primary data file.
 And there are descriptive headers.
-The primary data file is a plain text file (unicode utf8) containing the complete vocalized text of the Hebrew Bible according to the Biblia Hebraica Stuttgartensa.
+The primary data file is a plain text file (unicode utf8) containing the complete underlying text of the database in question.
 There is some chunking into books, chapters and verses, only by means of newlines.
 No section indications occur in the primary text.
 This file is obtained from a few text-carrying features present in the database.

 Annotation files are xml files that describe regions of in the primary data, and properties of those regions.